 - version: The version of the protocol.
-This document describes version 0.2. - source target: Source and destination addresses of the message.
+This document describes version 0.4. - source: Address of the sender of the message. - targets: An array of destination addresses of the message.

-Note that the destination address can be uuid0, which means the message is of broadcast type.
-The receivers (thus everybody) are invited to filter the relevance of the message on the basement of the device type (name of the schema).
+Note that the array may be empty, which means the message is of broadcast type.
+The receivers (thus everybody) are invited to consider this message.
 Notification messages are often of broadcast type, but not necessarily.
-In contrast, response messages are addressed specifically to the address of the requester. - devType: The schema name (the pair classe.type) to which relates this message.
-So typically if it is a message of request type, devType is the schema name of the recipient device; and if a response message or a notification, devType is the schema name of the sender.
+In contrast, response messages are addressed specifically to the address of the requester. - devType: The schema name (the pair classe.type) of the sender. - msgType: The type of the message among request reply notify.
+Thus, typically, a message request is followed by a reply if it is necessary to return values to the requester